Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules

 Note that each nonempty matrix $\mathbf{A}$ has a trivial diagonalization with the set of index blocks being $\{(\row(\A), \col(\A))\}$.
-We say a diagonalization $\mathbf{A}'= \bigoplus_{B_i\in \B^{\A'}} \A'|_{B_i}$ is \emph{total} if no block in this diagonalization can be decomposed further into smaller blocks.
-That means, for each block $\A'|_{B_i}$, there is no nontrivial diagonalization.
-All total diagonalizations are unique up to permutations of their rows and columns, and equivalent transformation within each blocks.
+Guaranteed by Krull-Schmidt theorem~\cite{Atiyah1956}, all total diagonalizations are unique up to permutations of their rows and columns, and equivalent transformation within each block.
 The total diagonalization of $\A$ is denoted generically as ${\mathbf{A}}^*$.
-All total diagonalizaitons of $\mathbf{A}$ have the same set of index blocks unique up to permutations of rows and columns.
+All total diagonalizaitons of $\mathbf{A}$ have the same set of index blocks, denoted as $\B^*$, unique up to permutations of rows and columns.